Kotlin/kotlin-script-examples/jvm/basic/jvm-maven-deps/MavenDeps.md

 # Kotlin Scripting Examples: Script with Dynamic dependencies from Maven

-This example demonstrates the [script definition](script/) and appropriate [scripting host ](host/) that implements support for dynamic dependencies from Maven repositories usage, so une can write a script:
+This example demonstrates the [script definition](script/) and appropriate [scripting host ](host/) that implements support for dynamic dependencies from Maven repositories usage, so one can write a script:
 ```kotlin
 @file:DependsOn("junit:junit:4.11")
 org.junit.Assert.assertTrue(true)